suzeeparker/FRDocs_dev01-suzee/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ### 2. Configure Login via Public Key (SSH keys are more secure than passwords)

-1. Open Bitvise profile, Formr-Vultr-nimda, click Log in, then click New SFTP window icon
+1. Open Bitvise profile, FormR-Vultr-nimda, click Log in, then click New SFTP window icon

 ![BitVise New SFTP window](./images/fr0306-05_Ubuntu-Bitvise-New-SFTP-window.png "BitVise New SFTP window")